Morriz/itsUP/README.md

 1. `bin/install.sh`: creates a local `.venv` and installs all python project deps.
 2. `bin/start-all.sh`: starts the proxy (docker compose) and the api server (uvicorn).
 3. `bin/apply.py`: applies all of `db.yml`.
 4. `bin/api-logs.sh`: tails the output of the api server.
-(The

 But before doing so please configure your stuff: